Are Military Members "The Lowest of Our Low?"

 Contrary to popular perceptions, America's enlisted troops are not poorly educated.
 In fact, Pew reports that 98 percent of the enlisted force has at least a high school diploma.
 This is compared with 86.7 percent of the U.S. civilian population aged 25 or older.

 The military typically requires a high school diploma to join, with rare exceptions.
 They have a rule that they cannot consist of more than 10 percent of individuals who have a GED (high school equivalency exam).

-But each branch sets their own limits, which is often less than 10 percent.
+But each branch sets its own limits, which is often less than 10 percent.
 Research has found that people who leave high school early drop out of the military at a higher rate than those who graduate.

 One study found that early attrition rates among high school dropouts and those with a GED is 8 percent higher than for high school graduates.

 The military spends a lot of money on each recruit.
 They want each person to serve the duration of their enlistment contract.
 It is in the military's best interest to identify characteristics that predict success.
 One marker is education, which military members do better on than their similarly aged peers.

 Another way to measure whether military members are dumb is cognitive ability, or IQ.

 The military, universities, and businesses spend vast sums of money researching and designing standardized tests.
 How do military members stack up against their non-military peers?

 All military recruits must take the Armed Services Vocational Aptitude Battery (ASVAB) to qualify for enlistment.
 The ASVAB is essentially an IQ test (correlation = 0.8).
 The ASVAB predicts SAT scores (correlation = .82).
 And it correlates with ACT scores (0.77).